‘Catfish: The TV Show’ Season 6, Episode 1 ‘Shawny & Jack’ Recap [Spoilers]

 Fans Couldn’t Have Asked For A Better Season 6 Premiere

 One of the biggest concerns Catfish fans have is that Max and Nev will eventually stop having stories to tell.
 After all, the MTV series has been around long enough that most people understand the concept of catfishing.
-Furthermore.
-Max and Nev have made several attempts to show people who watch the show how you can check pictures and conduct research on phone numbers to learn more about a person on your own.
+Furthermore, Max and Nev have made several attempts to show people who watch the show how you can check pictures and conduct research on phone numbers to learn more about a person on your own.

 Catfish is on season 6?
 Why are ppl still getting catfished?